Axion Mixing in the String Axiverse: Review of the type IIB string axiverse

 \subsection{Specific LVS axiverse models}

-In this subsection, we present an array of specific type IIB LVS axiverse models sourced from refs.~\cite{Cicoli:2012sz, Cicoli:2011qg, Cicoli:2012cy}.
-These models hold paramount significance as they will serve as the cornerstone for our investigation into axion mass mixing in the subsequent sections.
-Consequently, it is indispensable to gain a thorough understanding of them.
+In this subsection, we present a range of specific LVS axiverse models sourced from refs.~\cite{Cicoli:2012sz, Cicoli:2011qg, Cicoli:2012cy}.
+Notice that these models provide a theoretical basis for the investigations in subsequent sections.
+Therefore, it is necessary to have a preliminary understanding of them.
 Here, we show three distinct types of models: firstly, a model containing one QCD axion plus one ALP; secondly, a model featuring one QCD axion plus two ALPs; and lastly, models that encompass one QCD axion plus multiple ALPs.